Archive for March, 2006

 The fado is displayed through the music by means of the melodies, the lyrics and, above all, the performances of the musicians and singers.
 The voice is usually feminine.
 We may search for the reason in the sociocultural context: womens’ situations in Portugal have been linked to the Land (the work in the fields) and the Sea (the loneliness generated by the emigrational phenomenon).
 And that voice has distinguished performers throughout time.
 Maybe Amalia Rodrigues is the major reference in this sense.

 But, how has the fado evolved?
-Nowadays we can Read the rest of this article »
+Nowadays we can Continue reading Sweet Dulce

 The Ufo detectors